Lattyware/elm-fontawesome/README.md

   * We don't produce or consume any `data` attributes as we won't use them from Elm code anyway.
   * When masks are created, the official library generates random IDs to avoid collisions from multiple icons on the same page.
 In Elm, this would be a real pain to do (you would have to provide randomness and distribute it among icons you use).
-We instead use fixed IDs based on the icon names.
-This will produce incorrect output (multiple nodes with the same ID) in some cases.
-That said, all browsers I've tested seem to handle this case fine, and it is only an issue if you reuse the same icon in a mask with different transforms in the same page (otherwise as the name of the icon is used to differentiate, the only collision will be between duplicated elements in defs, which
-  would be exactly the same unless a different transform is used.)
+We instead use fixed IDs based on the icon names by default, which will result in overlapping IDs if the same icon is used repeatedly with masking or titles.
+To avoid this, you can use the `viewWithId` view method which will allow you to set an ID manually or using a randomness source as desired.

 ## Troubleshooting.